Harmonia0908/MyDefectDetection/README.md

 # MyDefectDetection

-A defect detection project with graphical interface based on pyqt.
+A defect detection project with simple graphical interface based on pyqt.
 Using ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8 for model training on colab.